Kudalf/DOTA2-hero-selector/README.md

 # DOTA2-hero-selector
-Recommend hero when picking the last hero based on win rate
+Recommend which hero to pick based on win rate